 • If you do hit people, EXPECT to get hit back.
 Don’t dish out what you can’t take!

-skating skill levels RED ROOKIEA rookie skater is brand new, and has not yet pass their league’s minimum skating skills standards for bouting.
+skating skill levels RED ROOKIEA rookie derby player is brand new, and has not yet passed their league’s minimum skating skills standards for bouting.
 A rookie may not yet be confident on their skates or with contact.
 Rookie events at RollerCon may include limited light contact, but skaters will be asked to execute proper safety precautions.
-There are no Rookie Challenges, but rookies are welcome at many classes and at C3 Open skate no-contact events.

-skating skill levels YELLOW CC Level skaters might be beginners or new to derby, but they can skate and they are safe.
+skating skill levels YELLOW CC Level derby players might be beginners, new to derby or returning players, but they can skate, stop and avoid hazards.
+They are generally safe in contact situations.
 They are ready to start or are already bouting, usually for their home teams.
 Beginner events are full contact.
 Many intermediate classes are available to beginners, but coaches may ask them to sit out some drills.

 PLEASE NOTE: